C3st0/CryptoCurrenciesSocialMedia/NeuralNetworksSentimentAnalysis/README.md

 ColabTweetsSentimentAnalysisClean.ipynb : runs the ANN using the "cleaned" version of the learning dataset (no stop words, lemming, stemming, ...).
 The code downloads it from our Kaggle repository.

 ColabTweetsSentimentAnalysis.ipynb : runs the code on the original version of the learning dataset.The code downloads it from the Kaggle repository.

+The final version if the jupiter version to be ran locally, used for test and development purposes.